simpsonm/psodesign/README.md

 * Application to MCMC for founty population estimates ACC sims and MCMC sims
 * Discussion - bad for unemployment rates

+New outline (very broad):
+* introduce PSO
+* AT-PSO and AT-BBPSO (new!)
+* Laplace approximation (PSO for this)
+* global laplace approximation for conditional distributions

+In the appendices:
+* more PSO details